shymonb/markdown-cv/index.md

 `2008 - 2011?`
 __Development Team Leader, Senior Software Developer at Neurosoft__

 `2004 - 2008`
 __Software developer at Neurosoft__

+Developing web applications in PHP and Java (Apache Tapestry) as well as backend tools in Python with wxWidgets for UI.
+I introduced Java and convinced management to make a switch from PHP.

 `2002 - 2004`
 __Software developer at GeoTechnologies__